cmcneile/Mars_power_profile/README.md

 ##  Background

-This project is part of the program:
+This project is part of the research program:
 [MRI and Optical Modelling of the Human Eye to Elucidate Myopia Development](https://www.plymouth.ac.uk/research/eye-and-vision-research-group/the-human-myopia-research-laboratory/mri-and-optical-modelling)